Family Encyclopedia >> Food

 Preparation:

-Sear the rib on each side in a very hot lightly oiled frying pan, finish cooking in the oven, leave to rest, when reheating in the oven by placing a slice of compound butter on it, accompany with Noirmoutier potatoes sautéed in garlic and thyme, add Guérande salt and freshly ground pepper.
-Decorate with bay leaves.
+Sear the beef ribs on each side in a very hot, lightly oiled frying pan.
+Finish cooking in the oven, then let them rest.
+To reheat, place a slice of compound butter on top in the oven.
+Serve with Noirmoutier potatoes sautéed in garlic and thyme, seasoned with Guérande salt and freshly ground black pepper.
+Garnish with bay leaves.

-Compound butter:mix 120 g of softened salted butter with 1 1/2 bunches of chopped chives and a hint of chopped shallot. roll in a sheet of aluminum foil tightly, put in the cold, when ready to cut into four rounds.
+Compound Butter: Mix 120 g softened salted butter with 1 ½ bunches of chopped chives and a hint of finely chopped shallot.
+Roll tightly in aluminum foil, chill, and slice into four rounds when ready.

-Wash the potatoes without peeling them and cut them into large cubes, plunge them into the hot frying pan with the unpeeled garlic cloves, cook for 15 minutes then drain the garlic and potatoes.
-In a sauté pan put a good chunk of butter, add the potatoes and garlic cloves, brown over medium heat, salt and pepper.
+Noirmoutier Potatoes: Wash potatoes without peeling and cut into large cubes.
+Fry in hot oil with unpeeled garlic cloves for 15 minutes, then drain.
+In a sauté pan, melt a generous amount of butter, add potatoes and garlic, and brown over medium heat.
+Season with salt and pepper.